A 57-hectare area of natural green open space in Farnborough.

 We are also working with the Environment Agency on a study that will look at naturalising the Cove and Marrow Brooks which will improve water quality and provide greater flood protection, as well as improving the area for both wildlife and people.

 The government granted a Development Consent Order in October 2020 for the Southampton to London Pipeline Project ('Esso pipeline') that will replace 90km of aviation fuel pipeline.
 Part of the new pipeline crosses the western and eastern sections of the park.
-Work affecting the park is expected to take place between May and October 2022, with some vegetation clearance in late 2021.
+Work affecting the park is expected to take place between May and October 2022.
 We are working with Esso to make sure they take account of existing habitats at Southwood Country Park and replace vegetation lost during the pipeline installation in line with our ecological management objectives for the park.

 Map of west side

 Location of west car park

 Location of east car park